 Key principles of building on the indie web, numbered for reference, not necessarily for any kind of priority.

 - ✊ Own your data.
 Your content, your metadata, your identity.

 - 🔍 Use & publish visible data for humans first, machines second.
 See also DRY.

-- 💪 Scratch Your Own Itches.
+- 💪 Make what you need.
 Make tools, templates, etc. for yourself first, not for all of your friends or ”everyone“.
 If you design for some hypothetical user, they may not actually exist; if you make for yourself, you actually do exist.
 Make something that satisfies your needs (also known as scratch your own itch), and is compatible for others, e.g. by practicing POSSE, you benefit immediately, while staying connected to friends, without having to convince anyone.
 If and when others join the indieweb, you all benefit.

 - 😋 Use what you make!
 Whatever you build you should actively use.
 If you aren't depending on it, why should anybody else?
-We call that selfdogfooding.
-Personal use helps you see both problems and areas for improvement more quickly, and thus focus your efforts on building the indieweb around your needs and consistently solving immediate real world problems.
-AKA eat your own dogfood. selfdogfooding is also a form of "proof of work" to help focus on productive interactions.
+We also call this eat what you cook.
+Personal use helps you see both problems and areas for improvement more quickly, and thus focus your efforts on building the indieweb around actual needs and consistently solving immediate real world problems, instead of spending lots of time solving what may be theoretical problems.

 - 📓 Document your stuff.
 You've made a place to speak your mind, use it to document your processes, ideas, designs and code.
 Help others benefit from your journey, including your future self!